 The International Standard (ISO)

 Most of the world uses the ISO (International Organization for Standardization) 216 standard, which was established in 1975.
-This system is based on the A-series paper sizes derived from a mathematical ratio, making resizing and scaling more efficient.
+This system is based on the A-series paper sizes derived from a mathematical ratio, making resizing and scaling easier.
 Also known as the A-class, these papers range from size A0 to A10, with A10 being the smallest size.
 This means that the most common A-class size, A4, is half the size of paper size A3.

 Additionally, ISO standards include B-series paper sizes, such as B4, B5, and B6, which are used for posters, books, and envelopes, offering more flexibility in design and printing.